ACCELERATOR MINI-GRANT PROGRAM

 The Georgia Organics Farmer Accelerator Program launched in 2020 in order to fill these gaps by combining personalized expert coaching with on-farm capital investments for small to medium-sized diversified farms.
 With the intention of growing the vitality and resiliency of Georgia farms and improving the quality of life for its farmers, a cohort of Accelerator farmers received coaching in the fields of accounting, business and finance, profit analysis, loans and leasing, production, and employee management.
 Each Accelerator farm also received strategic financial support to offset the costs of infrastructure, continued education, employee stipends, healthcare costs, and climate-resilient investments.

-As of December 2024, Georgia Organics has moved 25 farms through the program.
-These farms collectively represent $241,250 in strategic capital investments, as well as $50,000 and over 500 hours in one-on-one coaching support.
-Many of these farmers scaled up their operations, hired their first full-time employees, and came fully online with their finances, all significant benchmarks for a business.
+From 2020-2024, Georgia Organics moved 25 farms through the cohort program.
+In total, these farms executed $241,250 in strategic capital investments and completed over 500 hours, amounting to $50,000, in one-on-one coaching support.
+Many of these farms scaled up their operations, hired their first full-time employees, and developed stronger financial and bookkeeping skills, all significant benchmarks for a business.

-The 2025 Accelerator Mini-Grant Program is an adaptation of the cohort model started in 2020.
+The Accelerator Mini-Grant Program is an adaptation of the previous cohort model

-The 2025 Accelerator Mini-Grant Program will support these thematic pillars through Coaching Mini-Grants and Strategic Capital Mini-Grants.
+The 2026 Accelerator Mini-Grant Program will continue supporting the pillars of farmer prosperity through Coaching Mini-Grants and Strategic Capital Mini-Grants.

 |